DietzlabTUM/matlab_tirfm_movies/README.md

 classify_spots_eField:
-only for movies with an applied external AC fied import fitted spots from hdf5 files and classify spots calculate histograms of netto rotations and cumulatve angular displacements
+only for movies with an applied external AC fied import fitted spots from hdf5 files and classify spots calculate histograms of netto rotations and cumulative angular displacements

 The folders "functions" and "TOOLBOX_MOVIES" contain support scripts.